Do you manage your money or you let money manage you?

 7. Do your research before buying, read reviews see what others are saying about that thing you want to buy.

-8. Don’t be attempted to buy with offers such as buy one get one free, buy one get second one halve price, halve price, one third off.
+8. Don’t be attempted to buy with offers such as buy one get one free, buy one get the second one-half price.
+If you don’t need the second item then don’t buy it.

 9. Create a wish list and put things you want to buy on your wish list.